rockettheme/docs/Docs/wordpress/themes/plethora/demo_top.md

 * Gantry Divider
 * Gantry Social Buttons

-The **Gantry Breadcrumbs** module is invisible on the front page because that is considered home.
+The **Gantry Breadcrumbs** widget is invisible on the front page because that is considered home.
 However, as you navigate around the demo site, you will see the breadcrumbs appear.
-The **Top** module position is set in the default widget settings so it remains consistent throughout the site.
+The **Top** widget position is set in the default widget settings so it remains consistent throughout the site.

 #### Gantry Breadcrumbs